-Dual Credit and Expanded Options are ways that Lincoln County students can earn college credit at Oregon Coast Community College while still in high school.
+Dual Credit and Expanded Options are programs in which Lincoln County students can earn college credit at Oregon Coast Community College while still in high school.

-Dual Credit agreements between Oregon Coast Community College and Lincoln County School District have been in place since before 2003, with over two thousand Lincoln County students earning credit and getting a head start on college and careers.
+Dual Credit agreements between Oregon Coast Community College (OCCC) and Lincoln County School District (LCSD) have been in place since before 2003, with over two thousand Lincoln County students earning credit and getting a head start on college and careers.
 In June 2014 the Oregon Higher Education Coordinating Commission HECC adopted new Dual Credit Standards following a revision in national standards.
 Consequently, all community colleges and school districts in Oregon were required to submit a Program Approval Renewal to continue to offer Dual Credit under the new standards.

 Earn College Credit While In High School

 Oregon Coast Community College provides the opportunity for high school students to earn college credit while still in high school.
 Students, who complete courses taught at their high school by qualified instructors providing the same rigor and content as an on-campus college class, can earn OCCC credit.

 The high school instructor must have the same qualifications that an on-campus faculty member does.
 The course must provide the same content, course materials and outcomes as an OCCC course.
 When these requirements are met, the course is considered "articulated" with an OCCC course, and students can earn college credit.